josiah14/Neighborhood-Dashboard/README.md

 npm i bower

 # install the front-end JavaScript dependencies using Bower
-rake bower:install
+bundle exec rake bower:install

 # migrate and seed the Rails database
-rake db:migrate db:seed
+bundle exec rake db:migrate db:seed

 # Then run this to start the server from the gems in your vendor/bundle
 bundle exec rails s